+(10) (Deleted.)

-- (10) Any amendment may be withdrawn at the request of the mover, by leave of the Committee, before the question is fully put thereon, provided that there is no dissentient voice. - (11) When every clause and schedule and proposed new clause or schedule has been dealt with, the preamble, if there is one, shall be considered and the question put "That the preamble [as amended] be the preamble to the Bill".
-No amendment to the preamble shall be considered which is not made necessary by a previous amendment to the Bill. - (12) If any amendment to the title of the Bill is made necessary by an amendment to the Bill, it shall be made at the conclusion of the proceedings detailed above, but no question shall be put that the title [as amended] stand part of the Bill; nor shall any question be put upon the enacting formula. - ings in Committee on a Bill, the member in charge of the Bill shall move "That the Bill [as amended] be reported to the House", and the question thereon shall be decided without amendment or debate.
+- (11) When every clause and schedule and proposed new clause or schedule has been dealt with, the preamble, if there is one, shall be considered and the question put "That the preamble [as amended] be the preamble to the Bill".
+No amendment to the preamble shall be considered which is not made necessary by a previous amendment to the Bill. - (12) If any amendment to the title of the Bill is necessary, it shall be made at the conclusion of the proceedings detailed above, but no question shall be put that the title [as amended] stand part of the Bill; nor shall any question be put upon the enacting formula. - (13) At the conclusion of the proceedings in Committee on a Bill, the member in charge of the Bill shall move "That the Bill [as amended] be reported to the House", and the question thereon shall be decided without amendment or debate. - (14) So soon as a Committee of the whole House has agreed that a Bill be reported, the Chairman shall leave the Chair of the Committee and the House shall resume, and the member in charge of the Bill shall report it to the House and the House may proceed to the third reading of the Bill. - 58.
+(1) A Select Committee on a Bill shall be subject to all the provisions of Standing Orders 83 and 84, but before reporting the Bill to the House it shall go through the Bill as provided in paragraphs (1) to (4) of Standing Order 57.

-- (14) So soon as a Committee of the whole House has agreed that a Bill be reported, the Chairman shall leave the Chair of the Committee and the House shall resume, and the member in charge of the Bill shall report it to the House and the House may proceed to the tained rending of the Bill. - 58.
-(1) A Select Committee on a Bill shall be subject to all the provisions of Standing Orders 83 and 84, but before reporting the Bill to the House it shall go through the Bill as provided in paragraphs (1) to (3) of Standing Order 57. - (2) When a Bill has been amended in a Select Committee, the whole text of the Bill as amended shall, if practicable, be printed as part of the report of the Select Committee; but if this is not practicable, the text of every clause or schedule amended and of every new clause or new schedule added shall be so printed. - 59.
-(1) If any member desires to delete Recommittal or amend any provision contained in a Bill as reported from a Committee of the whole House or to introduce any new provisions therein he may at any time before a member rises to move the third reading of the Bill. move that the Bill be recommitted either reported from Committee of the whole mittee on a Bill.
+Procedure in Select Committee on a Bill.

+- (2) When a Bill has been amended in a Select Committee, the whole text of the Bill as amended shall, if practicable, be printed as part of the report of the Select Committee; but if this is not practicable, the text of every clause or schedule amended and of every new clause or new schedule added shall be so printed. - 59.
+(1) If any member desires to delete or amend any provision contained in a Bill as reported from a Committee of the whole House or to introduce any new provisions therein he may at any time before a member rises to move the third reading of the Bill, move that the Bill be recommitted either wholly or in respect only of some particular part or parts of the Bill or some proposed new clause or new schedule, no notice of such motion being required, and if the motion is agreed to the Bill shall stand so recommitted.
+The House shall in accordance with the provisions of Standing Order 54 resolve itself into Committee to consider the business so recommitted.
+If a motion to recommit a Bill be opposed, Mr Speaker shall permit a brief explanatory statement of the reasons for recommittal from the Member who moves and from a Member who opposes the motion, and shall then without further debate put the question thereon.